 If you believe someone is thinking about ending their life, it’s natural to feel unsure, upset or even want to avoid thinking about it.
 However, there are a number of practical things you can do to help, that could even save a life.

-Signs to look out for that suggest someone might be at risk are:
+Signs that suggest someone might be at risk include:

 - Talking about feeling hopeless and helpless, or being a burden

 - Having a recent loss — maybe a relationship, job loss, or death of a loved one

 - Having a friend, family member or work colleague who has died by suicide

 - Symptoms of a mental health issue getting worse

 - Behaving in a risky manner – such as problematic alcohol or drug use or driving recklessly